Operations

 • Limited visibility for leadership across large vendor networks

-Automated COI management reduces these issues by contacting insurance agents directly, validating coverage with a mix of expert review and automation, and providing real-time visibility across your vendor network.
+Berger Communities lived this exact problem, tracking vendor compliance in a physical binder until 2018, with the accounting team chasing vendors for insurance documents by hand.
+Automated COI management reverses it: contacting insurance agents directly, validating coverage with a mix of expert review and automation, and providing real-time visibility across your vendor network.
+After automating with NetVendor, Berger reached a 99% reduction in compliance risk and recovered hundreds of hours previously lost to manual tracking.
 Automated compliance is one of the fastest ways for PMCs to reduce operational bottlenecks across their portfolios.

 Manual property management processes contributing to operations bottlenecks